shallinan1/membership-inference/data/README.md

 # Dataset Preprocessing

-This directory contains preprocessing scripts to reproduce the datasets for membership inference experiments in the paper.
+This directory contains preprocessing scripts to reproduce the datasets for experiments in the paper.
 Each dataset is processed and saved to `split-random-overall/` subdirectories with train/val/test splits.

 ## Prerequisites